-If any of the following TEAEs occurs, the administration of the study drug and the enrollment of new subjects will pause for the current cohort:
+If any of the following TEAEs occurs, the administration of the study drug and the enrollment of new subjects will pause for the dose level:

-- One or more ≥ Grade 4 TEAEs or treatment-emergent SAEs related to study drug(s) as assessed by the investigator in any subject or - One or more Grade 3 TEAEs related to study drug(s) as assessed by the investigator in 2 or more subjects at the same cohort.
+- One or more ≥ Grade 4 TEAEs or treatment-emergent SAEs related to study drug as assessed by the investigator in any subject or - Grade 3 TEAEs related to study drug as assessed by the investigator in 2 or more subjects at the same dose level.

-An AE overview table, including the number of subjects with TEAEs, TEAEs with grade 3, TEAEs with grade 4 or higher, treatment-emergent serious adverse events (SAEs), TEAEs that led to death, TEAEs that led to treatment discontinuation, TEAEs that led to treatment modification for study drug, and treatment-related TEAEs, will be provided by treatment group.
+An AE overview table, including the number of subjects with TEAEs, TEAEs with grade 3, TEAEs with grade 4 or higher, treatment-emergent SAEs, TEAEs that led to death, TEAEs that led to treatment discontinuation, TEAEs that led to treatment modification for study drug, and treatment-related TEAEs, will be provided by dose level.
 Treatment-related AEs include those events considered by the investigator to be related to study drug or with a missing assessment of the causal relationship.

 The incidence of TEAEs will be reported as the number (percentage) of subjects with TEAEs by SOC, PT and the worst grade.
 A subject will be counted only once by the highest severity grade according to NCI-CTCAE version 5.0 within a SOC and PT, even if the subject experienced more than one TEAE within a specific SOC and PT.
-The number (percentage) of subjects with TEAEs will be summarized by SOC and PT.
+The number (percentage) of subjects with treatment-emergent SAEs will be summarized by SOC and PT.